dwbutler/logstash-logger/README.md

 ## UDP vs TCP
 Should you write to a UDP or TCP listener?
 It depends on your specific needs, but most applications should use the default (UDP).

-* UDP is faster because it's asynchronous (fire-and_forget).
+* UDP is faster because it's asynchronous (fire-and-forget).
 However, this means that log messages could get dropped.
 This is okay for most applications.
 * TCP verifies that every message has been received via two-way communication .
 This could slow your app down to a crawl if the TCP listener is under heavy load.

 For a more detailed discussion of UDP vs TCP, I recommend reading this article: [UDP vs. TCP](http://gafferongames.com/networking-for-game-programmers/udp-vs-tcp/)